 India outlined plans in February to expand its refining capacity by 77 percent to about 8.8 million bpd by 2030.

-The signing confirmed a Reuters story that ran after representatives of Aramco had met with their Indian counterparts on Tuesday.
+The signing confirmed a Reuters story that ran earlier on Wednesday after representatives of Aramco held a marathon meeting with their Indian counterparts on Tuesday.

 During a visit to New Delhi in February, Falih had said Saudi Arabia would sign oil supply deals as part of any agreements to buy stakes in Indian refineries, a strategy it has adopted to expand its market share in Asia and fend off rivals.